justsml/schema-generator/README.md

 > An open source tool brought to you by Dan Levy ✨

-## Generate intelligently auto-typed database scripts from JSON or CSV
+## Generate intelligent auto-typed database scripts from JSON or CSV.

 ### Currently Supports...